Master of Science in Genetic Counseling

 Becca Loman

-Becca Loman, M.S., CGC, is the program director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in Sioux Falls.
-In addition to her role at Augustana, she works at Sanford Health.
-Loman had been with Sanford Health for three years prior to joining Augustana, primarily working in pediatric genetics and pediatric sub-specialty clinics.
-She earned a Bachelor of Arts in biology from Augustana, Master of Science in clinical anatomy from Creighton University, followed by a Master of Science in genetic counseling from the University of North Carolina-Greensboro.
-She is a member of the National Society of Genetic Counselors.
-Her research interests focus on professional development for practicing genetic counselors.
+Becca Loman, M.S, M.S., CGC, is the co-director of the Augustana-Sanford Genetic Counseling Program (ASGCGP) in Sioux Falls.
+She is also affiliated with Sanford Health, where her prior clinical work included both pediatric and women’s health genetics.
+She earned a Bachelor of Arts in biology from Augustana University, Master of Science in clinical anatomy from Creighton University and Master of Science in Genetic Counseling from University of North Carolina Greensboro.
+She is a member of the National Society of Genetic Counselors and has been actively involved with the South Dakota LEND Program.
+Her professional interests include training and professional development for genetic counselors.

 Taylor Berninger